 These exemptions will not be extended to family members or companions of the beneficiaries.
 This transportation will be able to operate in different conditions, with rain or strong winds, and it also has a complete safety model.

-There is constant monitoring to detect potential problems ahead of time, for example, he mentioned that when a 15 m/s wind gust arrives, an alarm is immediately activated, which if exceeded, users will have to be evacuated at the nearest station, they will not be left in the air.
+There is constant monitoring to detect potential problems ahead of time, for example, he mentioned that when a 15 m/s wind gust arrives, an alarm is immediately activated, which if exceeded, users will have to be evacuated to the nearest station, they will not be left in the air.
 The same if there is an earthquake.
 In the case of thunderstorms, there is also a 44 km radius in which the exact proximity of a storm is detected and the procedure is the same: people arrive at a station, and at that moment they go down.

 During the first year of service, Line 1 of the cable car will be operated by the Austrian company Doppelmayr, which together with the Mexican company Grupo Indi was in charge of building this route.
 Doppelmayr has more than 130 years of experience in the industry and is present in 96 countries, with 15,100 transport systems installed to date, all with a clean record.
 They currently transport more than 10 million passengers per hour.